zuptalo/ansible/README.md

 ---

-# Some Sample Ansible Commands
+# Sample Ansible Commands

-### Check connection to all the hosts in inventory
+- Check connection to all the hosts in inventory

 ```shell
 ansible all -m ping
 ```

-### See all the servers defined in inventory
+- See all the servers defined in inventory

 ```shell
 ansible all --list-hosts
 ```

-### Gather all the facts about all the hosts in inventory
+- Gather all the facts about all the hosts in inventory

 ```shell
 ansible all -m gather_facts
 ```

-### Gather all the facts about a specified host in inventory
+- Gather all the facts about a specified host in inventory

 ```shell
 ansible all -m gather_facts --limit 10.0.1.150
 ```

-### Update packages' index on all the hosts in inventory
+- Update packages' index on all the hosts in inventory

 ```shell
 ansible all -m package -a update_cache=true --become --ask-become-pass
 ```

-### Install tmux on all the hosts in inventory
+- Install tmux on all the hosts in inventory

 ```shell
 ansible all -m package -a name=tmux --become
 ```

-### Update snapd package to latest version on all the hosts in inventory
+- Update snapd package to latest version on all the hosts in inventory

 ```shell
 ansible all -m package -a "name=snapd state=latest" --become
 ```

-### Upgrade distro on db_servers the hosts in inventory
+- Upgrade distro on db_servers the hosts in inventory

 ```shell
 ansible db_servers -m apt -a "upgrade=dist" --become